kzhdev/alpaca_zorro_plugin/README.md

 ## Features

 * Support Alpaca MarketData V2 Websocket Real-Time Data.
-Multiple ZorroS instances can share one WebSocket connection through ZorroWebsocketProxy.
+Multiple ZorroS instances can share one WebSocket connection through ZorroWebsocketProxy.<br/>
 **NTOE:** ZorroWebsocketProxy has a lock-free design, it spins on one CPU core.
-High CPU usage is normal and expected.
+High CPU usage is normal and expected.<br/>
 Websocket can be turned off by AlpacaUseWebsocket config.
 If AlpacaUseWebsocket set to 0, last price will be polled from Snapshot REST endpoint.

 * Support **Limit**, **Market** order types